nweidenh/startup/notes.md

 Form/input to create an input for login/password.

 Things to look into: How to make the pieces work on the Connect 4 gameboard.

+Creating a new css file, you must include it at the top to adopt into the file

+use the class = "" feature and put the name in the css file with everything you want to add to that specific feature

+Use the inspect feature by right clicking on the google chrome thing you want to dive into the css on.